dhh1128/distributed-state-machine/README.md

 __If we model this issue correctly, it has almost NO effect on the state machine code.__ I can't emphasize this enough.
-The state machine was already correct; complex business logic doesn't change it unless we discover new states or new transitions.
+The state machine was already correct; _complex business logic doesn't change it unless we discover new states or new transitions_.
 Instead, we make transitions hookable by adding the ability to invoke a __pre handler__ that can take actions before the transition (including a veto), and a __post handler__ that can take actions after the transition has completed.